mflzo/iOS-Portfolio-Falzone22/README.md

 ![sliceBackground](https://user-images.githubusercontent.com/98762863/172657755-09921521-58da-4948-ac3d-038fecdf3ee5.png)

-Over the course of a few weeks me and Stephane created and finished Bednar Slice, and as of right now it is currently in test flight.
+Over the course of a few weeks me and Stephane created and finished Bednar Slice, and as of right now we are currently trying to get it into Test Flight, and later the App Store.